Many yoga studios incorporate primarily for tax and liability reasons. Note that incorporating is not a reason to not get liability insurance.

 5. Hybrid #2: Hire an attorney and do the paperwork yourself

-LegalZoom offers a huge library of incorporation resources which are well-written and up-to-date for the USA.
+LegalZoom offers a huge library of incorporation resources that are well-written and up-to-date for the USA.

 If you’re in Canada, the Corporation Centre offers plenty of information for Canadian incorporations.